 You might even consider watching “Inside Out” and presenting the importance, role, benefits, and struggles of each emotion shown.
-Use the film to explore favorite memories of the children in your group, encourage them to identify their emotions, and maybe even work in a few tools for self-regulation.
+Use the film to explore the favorite memories of the children in your group, encourage them to identify their emotions, and maybe even work in a few tools for self-regulation.

 Using movies in your homeschool as a learning project is a wonderful way to learn many things together.
 Children can engage in research and listening, practice the steps of project-based learning, and enjoy time together with people who are such a special part of this homeschool journey.
-It is immensely reusable and can be adapted to compliment any number of units, groups, and needs.
+It is immensely reusable and can be adapted to complement any number of units, groups, and needs.

 Homeschooling all these years has always been a source of enjoyment for me, but seeing my kids enjoy it so thoroughly just makes the process that much sweeter.
-That, and any homeschool project than can end with snacks and games is a win in my book!
+That, and any homeschool project that can end with snacks and games is a win in my book!

 Other Posts You Might Like